NBISweden/module-metadata-dm-practices/_episodes/04-data-dictionary.md

 >
 > In this exercise we are assuming that you are planning to submit data about your samples to the European Nucleotide Archive - ENA.
 The ENA has sets of suggested metadata standards for different types of samples that they call checklists.
 > 1. Go to [https://www.ebi.ac.uk/ena/browser/checklists](https://www.ebi.ac.uk/ena/browser/checklists) to see the available checklists
-> 2. Scroll down the listing until you find the *ERC000011 ENA default sample checklist*
+> 2. Scroll down the listing until you find the *ERC000033 ENA virus pathogen reporting standard checklist*
-> 3. The _ENA default sample checklist_ lists the expected name and content for a number of metadata fields that can be submitted for samples.
+> 3. The _ENA virus pathogen reporting standard checklist_ lists the expected name and content for a number of metadata fields that can be submitted for samples.
 If you put your mouse pointer over the ? icon, you will get a description about of what type of information the different fields are supposed to contain.
 > 4. Open the **data dictionary file** that you started in the previous exercise.
-> 5. Go through the data dictionary and find suitable field names in the _ENA default sample checklist_ for those fields.
+> 5. Go through the data dictionary and find suitable field names in the _ENA virus pathogen reporting standard checklist_ for those fields.
 Add them to the **ENA Variable name column** of your data dictionary file.
+Are all mandatory fields present, or will you need to add fields?
+> 6. Also, note if any of the fields have controlled vocabularies.
+Update the allowed values for those fields in the data dictionary.
 >
 > > ## Solution
 > >